This brief user guide explains how to install Actor Prolog under Windows

 1.2.
 The user interface of theActor Prolog system may work incorrectly under Vista and later versions of Windows; the menu and standard file open dialogs do not work sometimes.
 Please tune the Actor Prolog icon properties to avoid these incompatibility problems.
 Namely, after the installation of the Actor Prolog system, do the right mouse click on the Editor icon, open the Properties dialog box, open the Compatibility panel.
 Then under Vista and Windows 7: switch ON the Disable visual themes checkbox.
 Under later versions of Windows: switch ON the Reduced color mode checkbox and select the 8-bit (256) colors mode.

 2. TheActor Prolog system can translate logic programs from Actor Prolog source code to Java.
-To execute these Java programs you should install the Java Development Kit, version 7 (JDK7) on your computer.
+To execute these Java programs you should install the Java Development Kit, version 7 (JDK7) or later.
 You can use the Actor Prolog system without installation of JDK, of course, but some Actor Prolog examples (including 3D graphics) cannot work without JDK7.
 Here are some notes on JDK7 installation:

 2.1.1.
 Go into the Control panel of the Windows system.
 Open the System properties dialog box.
 Select the Additional properties panel.
 Press the Environment variable button.